How data centres within a wider digital ecosystem can give your organisation a competitive edge

 Join the digital centre revolution

-What might this look like in practice?
+What might this look like in practise?
 A digital data centre that is also a vibrant, connected digital ecosystem should be able to give you access to a huge choice of broadband and mobile networks, internet exchange points, content distribution networks and fixed lines.

 You should also be able to quickly and safely migrate some or all of your organisation's workloads across a global network.
 At the same time, you could take advantage of easy integration with public, private and hybrid clouds.